-"MIG-1" - This designation denotes superior credit quality.
-Excellent protection is afforded by established cash flows, highly reliable liquidity support, or demonstrated broadbased access to the market for refinancing.

-"MIG-2" - This designation denotes strong credit quality.
-Margins of protection are ample, although not as large as in the preceding group.

-"MIG-3" - This designation denotes acceptable credit quality.
-Liquidity and cash-flow protection may be narrow, and market access for refinancing is likely to be less wellestablished.

-"SG" - This designation denotes speculative-grade credit quality.
-Debt instruments in this category may lack sufficient margins of protection.

-"NR" - Is assigned to an unrated obligation.
+- "MIG-1" This designation denotes superior credit quality.
+Excellent protection is afforded by established cash flows, highly reliable liquidity support, or demonstrated broad-based access to the market for refinancing. - "MIG-2" This designation denotes strong credit quality.
+Margins of protection are ample, although not as large as in the preceding group. - "MIG-3" This designation denotes acceptable credit quality.
+Liquidity and cash-flow protection may be narrow, and market access for refinancing is likely to be less well-established. - "SG" This designation denotes speculative-grade credit quality.
+Debt instruments in this category may lack sufficient margins of protection. - "NR" Is assigned to an unrated obligation.

-In the case of variable rate demand obligations ("VRDOs"), a two-component rating is assigned.
-The components are a long-term rating and a short-term demand obligation rating.
+In the case of variable rate demand obligations ("VRDOs"), a two-component rating is assigned: a long or short-term debt rating and a demand obligation rating.
 The long-term rating addresses the issuer's ability to meet scheduled principal and interests payments.
-The short-term demand obligation rating addresses the ability of the issuer or the liquidity provider to make payments associated with the purchase-price-upon demand feature") of the VRDO.
+The short-term demand obligation rating addresses the ability of the issuer or the liquidity provider to make payments associated with the purchase-price-upon demand feature ("demand feature") of the VRDO.
 The short-term demand obligation rating uses the VMIG scale.
 VMIG ratings with liquidity support use as an input the short-term Counterparty Risk Assessment of the support provider, or the long-term rating of the underlying obligor in the absence of third party liquidity support.
-Transitions of VMIG ratings of demand obligations with conditional liquidity support differ from transitions on the Prime scale to reflect the risk that external liquidity support will terminate if the issuer's long-term rating drops below investment grade.
+Transitions of VMIG Ratings of demand obligations with conditional liquidity support differ from transitions on the Prime scale to reflect the risk that external liquidity support will terminate if the issuer's long-term rating drops below investment grade.